 For a large team that doesn’t need functional depth, Asana is the perfect tool!

-#4 Taiga: a very advanced self-hosted tool
+#5 Taiga: a highly advanced self-hosted tool

 Taiga.io offers one of the most complete free plans on the market: open-source project management software designed specifically for Agile teams, developers and start-ups, it offers true functional depth and is infinitely customizable.